-At December 31, 2020 and 2019, grants and program services payable totaled \$1,139,782 and \$1,393,723, respectively.
+At December 31, 2021 and 2020, grants and program services payable totaled \$1,175,322 and \$1,139,782, respectively.
 All grants and program services payable are expected to be paid within one year from the statement of financial position date.

 Functional allocation of expenses: The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
-Costs are allocated between fundraising and development, general and administrative, or grants and program services based on evaluation of the specific expense and related activities.
+Costs are allocated between general and administrative and grants and program services based on evaluation of the specific expense and related activities.
 General and administrative expenses include those expenses that are not directly identifiable with any other specific function, but provide for the overall support and direction of the Foundation.